-Tasmania’s cost of living has undergone a fundamental transformation in the decade to 2026 — driven by the MONA effect, the tourism boom, remote working migration from mainland capitals, and a housing supply that simply cannot absorb demand at the rate required, Hobart has transitioned from Australia’s most affordable capital city to a market where median house prices have more than doubled in a decade and rental vacancy rates have at times fallen to levels that create genuine housing stress for lower-income residents.
-The honest picture for 2026 is a state in transition: Hobart is still substantially cheaper than Sydney, Melbourne, Brisbane, and Perth on housing, but the gap has narrowed sharply and the income-to-housing-cost ratio is more challenging than the raw price comparison suggests, because Tasmania’s wages remain among the lowest of any Australian state.
-For remote workers bringing mainland salaries, for retirees with capital from Melbourne or Sydney homes, and for visitors seeking a high-quality experience at manageable cost, Tasmania remains exceptional value.
+Tasmania’s cost of living has undergone a fundamental transformation in the decade to 2026 — driven by the MONA effect, the tourism boom, remote-working migration from the mainland capitals, and a housing supply that simply cannot absorb demand at the rate required.
+Hobart has shifted from Australia’s most affordable capital city to a market where median house prices have more than doubled in a decade, and rental vacancy rates have at times fallen to levels that create genuine housing stress for lower-income residents.
+The honest picture for 2026 is a state in transition: Hobart is still cheaper than Sydney, Melbourne, Brisbane, and Perth on housing, but the gap has narrowed sharply and the income-to-housing-cost ratio is more challenging than the raw price comparison suggests, because Tasmania’s wages remain the lowest of any Australian state.
+For remote workers bringing mainland salaries, for retirees with capital from Melbourne or Sydney homes, and for visitors seeking a high-quality experience at manageable cost, Tasmania remains genuine value.
 For Tasmanians working in the local economy, the affordability picture is more complex.

 Tasmania Cost at a Glance 2026